amundsen-io/amundsenfrontendlibrary/docs/authentication/oidc.md

 # OIDC (Keycloak) Authentication
-Setting up end-to-end authentication using keycloak is fairly simple and can be done using a Flask wrapper i.e., [flaskoidc](https://github.com/verdan/flaskoidc).
+Setting up end-to-end authentication using OIDC is fairly simple and can be done using a Flask wrapper i.e., [flaskoidc](https://github.com/verdan/flaskoidc).

 `flaskoidc` leverages the Flask's `before_request` functionality to authenticate each request before passing that to the views.
 It also accepts headers on each request if available in order to validate bearer token from incoming requests.